Isible/citadel/README.md

 ## Mission

-The mission of this project is to empower more people to try building compilers and for making rust a better option for building them.
+The mission of this project is to empower more people to build compilers and for making rust a better option for developing them.
 Let the compiler wars begin :p

 ## Setup